pallavisharma6802/C4Prompt/README.md

 ## How It Works (In Simple Terms)

 1. **Clean up the prompt:** Remove greetings, politeness, and filler words.
-2. **Compress intelligently:** Use statistical methods to keep only the most important words and ideas.
+2. **Compress intelligently:** Use linguistic rules to identify and keep important words (directive verbs, proper nouns, key concepts) while removing articles and weak modifiers.
 3. **Check for clarity:** Make sure the new prompt still means the same thing.
 4. **Show your savings:** Display how much you saved in cost, compute, and CO₂.